cassin-edwin/cassinthangam4996/README.md

 - ⚡ Fun fact: ...
 -->

-I am a graduate student in UT Dallas in Data Science.
+I am currently a graduate student in UT Dallas in Data Science.
-I had previously worked as a Data Analyst in Accenture.